 Dropping

 Dropping is the most common method to take care of the missed values.
-Those rows in the data set or the entire columns with missed values are dropped in order to avoid errors to occur in data analysis.
+Those rows in the dataset or the entire columns with missed values are dropped to avoid errors from occurring in data analysis.

-There are some machines that are programmed to automatically drop the rows or columns that include missed values resulting in a reduced training size.
+Some machines are programmed to automatically drop the rows or columns that include missed values resulting in a reduced training size.
 Hence, the dropping can lead to a decrease in the model performance.

 A simple solution for the problem of a decreased training size due to the dropping of values is to use imputation.
 We will discuss the interesting imputation methods further.
 In case of dropping, you can define a threshold to the machine.

 For instance, the threshold can be anything.
 It can be 50%, 60% or 70% of the data.
-Let us take 60% in our example, which means that 60% of data with missing out values will be accepted by the model/algorithm as the training data set, but the features with more than 60% missing values will be dropped.
+Let us take 60% in our example, which means that 60% of data with missing values will be accepted by the model/algorithm as the training dataset, but the features with more than 60% missing values will be dropped.

-For dropping the values, following Python codes are used:
+For dropping the values, the following Python codes are used:

 By using the above Python codes, the missed values will be dropped and the machine learning model will learn on the rest of the data.